The Mass Function of Dark Halos in Superclusters and Voids: Press--Schechter theory with statistical constraints

-and so on.
-Using reccurence relations for radial functions $j_l$ and their derivations it's easy to show that constraints for odd-order radial derivations turn to zero because of symmetry.
-Images for the second and fourth derivations are expressed as
+Using reccurence relations for radial Bessel functions $j_l$ and their derivations, it can be shown that all the differential constraints of the odd order turn to zero because of symmetry.
+Images for the second and fourth derivations of the kernel are expressed as